friendly/friendly/packages.md

 Provides methods to calculate diagnostics for multicollinearity among predictors in a linear or generalized linear model.
-It also provides methods to visualize those diagnostics following Friendly & Kwan (2009), “Where’s Waldo: Visualizing Collinearity Diagnostics”, The American Statistician, 63, 56–65.
-These include better tabular presentation of collinearity diagnostics that highlight the important numbers, a semi-graphic tableplot of the diagnostics to make warning and danger levels more salient, and a “collinearity biplot” of the smallest dimensions of predictor space, where collinearity is most apparent.
+It also provides methods to visualize those diagnostics following Friendly & Kwan (2009), “Where’s Waldo: Visualizing Collinearity Diagnostics”,
+<doi:10.1198/tast.2009.0012>.
+These include better tabular presentation
+of collinearity diagnostics that highlight the important numbers, a semi-graphic tableplot of the diagnostics to make warning and danger levels more salient, and a “collinearity biplot” of the smallest dimensions of predictor space, where collinearity is most apparent.